Adults need to make their informed medical decisions after they:

 Last Will and Testament

-We judge the capacity to make decisions about a last will and testament based on a person's
+A healthcare professional can find out whether the adult has the ability to make decisions about a last will and testament based on their ability to: